There are 10 (or More!) Important Tools Every Business Owner Should Have

 Google Analytics takes care of the first and the last of these requirements.
 It’s up to you to determine whether what you want to have happen can be improved or changed, and whether your expectations are at all realistic.

 With DropBox, you can create, collaborate on, and share documents easily.
 Take care of version control issues by just having the one copy of a document rather than everyone having their own person (and dissimilar) copy.

 DropBox is also useful for distributing files which are too large for an email program to handle.
 Because DropBox is its own storage system, your files will be fine even if your laptop is struck by lightning.
 And you can even recover files which have been deleted.

 So when you are creating something truly important, be sure to save a copy in DropBox in addition to wherever you’re also saving it.
 If your computer or your flash drive ever fail (I’ve had both happen), then you’ll be grateful.

 Got email chains which become convoluted, split off, and out of sync?
 Or they start with a few people, and then the mailing list grows and shrinks?
 Slack understands that, too.

 For remote work, Slack can’t be beat.
 It’s a smart group chat-style system which lets everyone see the same files and the same conversations at the same time.
 Keep everyone on track, and in contact, even if half of your team is on the other side of the planet.
 And, at the same time, tame the dreaded inbox beast.

 For marketing campaigns using email, or newsletters, MailChimp is a great solution.
 With MailChimp, you can add automation to marketing while still making your customers feel like they are getting your personal, undivided attention.
-MailChimp also keeps track of helpful metrics, such as your subscribe/unsubscribe rates.
+You can even use it for ad retargeting.